Ecodev/gims/docs/content/computing.rst

 some statistics.
 Those statistics are for internal use only and are not available to end-user.

-However it is in that step that the user can use rule of level 2.
+However it is in that step that the user can use rules of level 2.
 Those rules of level 2 are typically used to ignore values.
 While some values were interesting in the previous step, we can decide that we are no longer interested in them for this and any following computing steps.